ParthGunjikar/Seismosafe/README.md

 processing approaches such as Discrete Wavelet Transform (DWT) and related transforms for the purpose of noise suppression, and incorporation of machine learning based approaches to reduce false positives in detection of P-phase arrival and subsequent earthquake detection.
+Incorporation of advanced mesh networks can lead to timely response to earthquakes alerting nearby neighbourhoods.
 Testing the device in earthquake prone areas, and conducting field tests to assess the reliability of the system, and making suitable adjustments based on user feedback.
 Collaborating with local governments for large-scale deployments and extending partnerships with disaster response organizations will enhance outreach.